Your Perfectly Imperfect Howth Head Itinerary: A Cliffside Comedy of Errors Worth Following

 Getting to Howth: A Scenic Commute That’s Actually Pleasant

-The DART train (Dublin Area Rapid Transit) offers the most sensible approach to Howth, running approximately every 15-20 minutes from downtown Dublin for about $4 round trip.
+The DART train (Dublin Area Rapid Transit) offers the most sensible approach to Howth, running approximately every 15-20 minutes from downtown Dublin for about $4 round trip—one of the best things to do in Ireland for budget-conscious travelers seeking coastal adventures.
 Think of it as the NYC subway, except it arrives on time, doesn’t smell like questionable life choices, and delivers postcard-worthy coastal views that Americans typically pay tour companies extravagantly to access.
 The journey takes 25-30 minutes, making Howth accessible even for the attention-span challenged.

 Insider tip: Secure a seat on the left side heading northbound for uninterrupted sea views that make fellow passengers visibly jealous.
 For those allergic to public transportation, taxis run $35-45 one way, while organized tour buses range from $40-65 including guides.
 However, these scheduled tours typically allocate just 90 minutes in Howth—barely enough time to eat a proper plate of fish and chips, let alone commune with nature.